msmielak/moonlit/README.md

 It will also conveniently plot predicted values as points and moon phase as line, allowing for quick visual comparison of the two measures.

+> [!NOTE]
-**Caution -  currently it assigns 0 when sun is above the horizon, even if the moon is visible.
-Normally, this is not a problem, becasue when sun is visible, moonlight is negligible, but it is worth keeping that in mind.
-I might change that at some point as there is a "night" field so users can filter out night-only records on their own.**
+> Currently it assigns 0 when sun is above the horizon, even if the moon is visible.
+Normally, this is not a problem, becasue when sun is visible, moonlight is negligible in comparison.
+> If you want to calculate of moonlight intensity during the day it is not possible using this function and would require a custom approach.
 ---
 #### calculateMoonlightStatistics()
 ```R